 1 hour.
 Offered online fall and spring.
-This course will cover learning about oneself: life mission, work skills, values, interests, and personality.
-Educational and occupational opportunities will be examined in light of this self-assessment, which will lead to selecting a major.
-Use of career assessment tools, career computer system, standard career references, major research, and introduction to work-related experiences will be the sources of information in these tasks.
-The meaning of work and career decision making will be addressed from the biblical perspective.
+This course promotes self-discovery and understanding in relationship to vocational calling, work skills, values, interests, and personality.
+Educational and occupational options are examined in light of this self-assessment, with selecting a Major as the intended outcome.
+Use of a decision-making inventory and standard career reference material, Major research and investigation with consideration given the liberal arts, and application of work-related experiences will be the sources of information in this task.
+Students will envision and capture in writing, a career plan for their four+ years in college.
+The meaning of work and career decision-making will be addressed from the biblical perspective with an online discussion forum geared toward textbook readings on decision-making and the will of God.